Jelle-Bs/JeleleConn/README.md

 - process(same arguments as query)
   - Uses query() for the execution
-  - Processes the query() results in an array by select or affected_rows by INSERT, UPDATE, DELETE
+  - Processes the query() results and returns an array by select(false on zero rows) or affected_rows by INSERT, UPDATE, DELETE
   > (or returns the query() results {mysqli_result or mysqli_stmt})